gerlichlab/hicognition/documentation/development_information.md

 ### Interaction with back-end

-All interactions with the backend are done via api-calls that are dispatched by [axios](https://github.com/axios/axios).
+All interactions with the back-end are done via api-calls that are dispatched by [axios](https://github.com/axios/axios).
 The `axios` instance is bound to `Vue.prototype.$http` so all `Vue` instances and components have access to the client without import.

 The api-calls are defined as a mixin in `frontend/src/mixins.js` in `apiMixin`.
 All components that need interaction with the back-end receive the `apiMixin`.
 The `apimixin` has a convenience method for fetching and storing the authentication token called `.fetchAndStoreToken` and two more generic methods that allow to dispatch get and post reqeusts, `.fetchData` and `.postData` respectively.
 These work by return the promise the is returned by axios-requests is there is no error in the call.
 The caller can then resolve the promise than receive the data.
 If there is an error, however, the user is redirected to the login-page to get a new token.